Unlike other pet photography, horses require a different approach when photographed. Here are our ten tips for horse photography!

-Continuous focus has different names depending on the camera brand (AI Servo for Canon users or AF-C for Nikon users).
+Continuous focus has different names depending on the camera brand.
+It is AI Servo for Canon users or AF-C for Nikon users.
 It allows your camera to follow your subject around as it moves.

 Animals blink, turn their heads, and move around at the most inopportune moment.
 You can ensure you get the right shot by setting your camera to burst mode.
 This allows you to take multiple photographs in a row while pressing down on the shutter.

 Once you get the settings locked in, technique comes into play.
-Keeping in mind that the goal is to keep the horse in proper aesthetic perspective, try photographing from the equine’s eye-level as much as possible.
+Keep in mind that the goal is to keep the horse in a proper aesthetic perspective.
+Try photographing from the equine’s eye-level as much as possible.
 This aids in keeping the body looking proportionate.

-On an equal note, viewers are more empathetic and attracted to images from the same perspective as the subject’s.
+On an equal note, viewers are more empathetic to images taken from the same perspective as the subject’s.

 If you are photographing horses in action, panning will be your best friend.
 Panning is moving your camera horizontally with the subject’s movement.
 You synchronise your camera movement with that of the subject moving parallel to you.
 Make sure your shutter speed is above 1/2000 to freeze that flowing mane!

-As for the compositional aspect of technique, horses always showcase an immense amount of movement to them.
+As for the compositional aspect, horses always showcase an immense amount of movement.
 Although a photograph is frozen, the viewer can still imagine the next subject’s next step.

-Leaving enough negative space in the direction you expect your subject to continue moving in, will make it seem like it’s bouncing off of the photograph.
-If the photograph is cropped in such a way that there is little negative space, the image will feel claustrophobic and caged.
+Leave enough negative space in the direction you expect your subject to move.
+It will make it seem like it’s bouncing off of the photograph.
+If you crop the photograph in such a way that there is little negative space, the image will feel caged.